DhruvBhirud/portfolio/content/project/tv-time-a-movie-watchlist-app/index.md

   preview_only: false
   caption: ""
 ---
-A Movie Watchlist Project using OMDB an IMDb API, Streaming Availability API, Java Spring Boot and Angular
+Developed a movie watchlist application leveraging the OMDB and IMDb APIs, along with the Streaming Availability API.
+Utilized Java Spring Boot for backend development and Angular for frontend development.

 ## Api Used